yleeyilin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">:exclamation: **Caution:**<br>

 Manually editing the JSON file is not advised and should be taken with extreme caution.
-If your changes to the data file makes its format invalid, PoochPlanner may discard all data and start with an empty data file on the next run.
+If your changes to the data file makes its format invalid, your PoochPlanner may discard all data and start with an empty data file on the next run.
 Hence, it is recommended to make a backup of the file before editing it.<br>
-Furthermore, certain manual edits can cause PoochPlanner to behave in unexpected ways (e.g., if a value entered lies outside its acceptable range).
+Furthermore, certain manual edits can cause your PoochPlanner to behave in unexpected ways (e.g., if a value entered lies outside its acceptable range).
 </div>

 --------------------------------------------------------------------------------------------------------------------